SublimeText/Modelines/README.rst

 ************

 Buffers will be scanned ``onLoad`` for modelines and preferences will be set accordingly.
-Preferences will apply **only** for the buffer declaring them.
+Preferences will apply **only** to the buffer declaring them.

 Usage
 *****